 A TPM compatible with this specification and supporting RSA shall support two primes and an exponent of zero.
+An exponent of zero indicates that the exponent is the default of $2^{16} + 1$ .
 Support for other values is optional.
 Use of other exponents in duplicated keys is not recommended because the resulting keys would not be interoperable with other TPMs.

 Implementations are not required to check that exponent is the default exponent.
-They may fail to load the key if exponent is not zero.
-The reference implementation allows the values listed in the table.
+They may fail to load or generate the key if exponent is not zero.

-Table 186 - Definition of {RSA} TPMS\RSA\PARMS Structure
+Table 207 - Definition of {RSA} TPMS\RSA\PARMS Structure

-Parameter Туре Description symmetric TPMT_SYM_DEF_OBJECT+ for a restricted decryption key, shall be set to a supported symmetric algorithm, key size, and mode. if the key is not a restricted decryption key, this field shall be set to TPM_ALG_NULL. scheme TPMT_RSA_SCHEME+ scheme.scheme shall be: for an unrestricted signing key, either TPM_ALG_RSAPSS TPM_ALG_RSASSA or TPM_ALG_NULL for a restricted signing key, either TPM_ALG_RSAPSS or TPM_ALG_RSASSA for an unrestricted decryption key, TPM_ALG_RSAES, TPM_ALG_OAEP, or TPM_ALG_NULL unless the object also has the sign attribute for a restricted decryption key, TPM_ALG_NULL NOTE When both sign and decrypt are SET, restricted shall be CLEAR and scheme shall be TPM_ALG_NULL. keyBits TPMI_RSA_KEY_BITS number of bits in the public modulus exponent UINT32 the public exponent A prime number greater than 2.
-When zero, indicates that the exponent is the default of $2^{16}$ + 1
+Parameter Туре Description symmetric TPMT_SYM_DEF_OBJECT+ for a restricted decryption key, shall be set to a supported symmetric algorithm, key size, and mode. if the key is not a restricted decryption key, this field shall be set to TPM_ALG_NULL. scheme TPMT_RSA_SCHEME+ scheme.scheme shall be: for an unrestricted signing key, either TPM_ALG_RSAPSS TPM_ALG_RSASSA or TPM_ALG_NULL for a restricted signing key, either TPM_ALG_RSAPSS or TPM_ALG_RSASSA for an unrestricted decryption key, TPM_ALG_RSAES, TPM_ALG_OAEP, or TPM_ALG_NULL unless the object also has the sign attribute for a restricted decryption key, TPM_ALG_NULL When both sign and decrypt are SET, restricted shall be CLEAR and scheme shall be TPM_ALG_NULL. keyBits TPMI_RSA_KEY_BITS number of bits in the public modulus exponent UINT32 the public exponent an odd number greater than 2.